 Compared to other credit cards that earn rewards, that’s not the most lucrative earning rate.
 For instance, CNN Underscored’s benchmark credit card, the Citi® Double Cash Card, earns 2% cash back on all purchases — 1% when you make a purchase, and another 1% when you pay it off.

 But even though the earning rates on the cards aren’t market leading, there are significant differences among them that make it worth considering your options.
-These include the annual fee, the anniversary bonus points, travel credits earned and the option to buy up to a better boarding position.
+These include the annual fees, travel credits and the option to buy up to a better boarding position.

 The Southwest Plus card comes with 3,000 bonus points (worth $42 at 1.4 cents per point, which is generally the value you get when redeeming for Southwest’s “Wanna Get Away” fares) on every card anniversary, meaning every 365 days from when you were first approved for the card.
 The Southwest Premier and the Southwest Premier Business come with 6,000 bonus points at each card anniversary, which are worth $84 at 1.4 cents per point.